czhangy/UCLA-Core/Upper-Divs/CS-131/Homeworks/Project/notes.md

 - Servers should continue to operate if their neighboring servers go down
 - Servers log I/O into a file, design the format
 - Servers only handle one request per connection
-- Messages are ended by EOF, can be handled by `reader.read`
+- Messages are ended by `EOF`, can be handled by `reader.read`
-- Server must manually create HTTP GET requests using the `aiohttp` library
+- Server must manually create `HTTP GET` requests using the `aiohttp` library
   - `asyncio` only supports TCP and SSL protocols
 - Main file names `server.py`
   - Takes one command line argument: `python3 server.py [SERVER_ID]`